-Idaho’s Health Insurance Exchange: What’s Next?Added by Thomas J. Mortell in Articles & Publications, Business Law, Employment Law, Health Law on April 12, 2013
+Idaho’s Health Insurance Exchange: What’s Next?Added by Thomas J. Mortell in Articles & Blogs, Business Law, Employment Law, Health Law on April 12, 2013

 It is not news to Idaho’s business community that the state Legislature recently passed the Idaho Health Insurance Exchange Act.
 Few, however, are aware of exactly what the act does and what steps are next for the implementation of a state-based health insurance exchange.

 The act passed this year’s legislature with the strong support of Gov. C.L.
 “Butch” Otter and the business community.
 Beginning with the recommendations of the governor’s 2012 Idaho Health Insurance Exchange Working Group, the primary arguments advanced in favor of a state-based exchange were local control and flexibility.
 As the working group pointed out, a state-based exchange allows local stakeholders, rather than the federal government, to determine the exchange’s direction in 25 key areas of structure, governance, financing and operations.
 The exchange’s yet-to-be selected board of directors has the daunting task of determining the exchange’s direction in most of these 25 areas.

 The act sets many of the ground rules for the exchange’s structure and governance.

 For structure, the act provides that the exchange will be an independent, governmental-like entity that fulfills a governmental function but is not a state agency.
 Exchange employees will not be considered state employees, and exchange debts are not considered state debts.
 The exchange has no power to raise taxes, and it is not entitled to funding from the state.